jairoFernandez/rag-code/README.md

 - Process and vectorize text files from repositories
 - Store vectors locally using FAISS
 - Search through repository content using semantic similarity
+- Ask questions about your code using LLMs (Ollama by default, extensible to other providers)
 - Update existing projects
 - List all projects and their metadata
 - Delete projects